Tyrrrz/CliFx/Readme.md

 ### Type activation

-Because CliFx takes responsibility for the application's entire lifecycle, it needs to be capable of instantiating various user-defined types at runtime.
+Because **CliFx** takes responsibility for the application's entire lifecycle, it needs to be capable of instantiating various user-defined types at runtime.
 To facilitate that, it uses an interface called `ITypeActivator` that determines how to create a new instance of a given type.

 The default implementation of `ITypeActivator` only supports types that have public parameterless constructors, which is sufficient for majority of scenarios.
 However, in some cases you may also want to define a custom initializer, for example when integrating with an external dependency container.

-The following example shows how to configure your application to use [`Microsoft.Extensions.DependencyInjection`](https://nuget.org/packages/Microsoft.Extensions.DependencyInjection) as the type activator in CliFx:
+The following example shows how to configure your application to use [`Microsoft.Extensions.DependencyInjection`](https://nuget.org/packages/Microsoft.Extensions.DependencyInjection) as the type activator in **CliFx**:

 ```csharp
 public static class Program